goodycy3/Threat-Detection-in-Amazon-CloudTrail-Logs/README.md

 🕵️‍♂️ Behavior-Based Threat Detection in the AWS <br/>
 🕵️‍♂️ Detecting Anomalies in CloudTrail with CloudWatch  <br/>
 🕵️‍♂️ Detecting Anomalies using decoy  <br/>
 🕵️‍♂️ Threat Detection with CloudTrail Insights

+<h3>READ ME 📖<h3/> <a href="https://medium.com/@goodycyb/threat-detection-in-aws-using-amazon-athena-to-analyze-cloudtrail-logs-from-flaws-cloud-00a43348d18a">Threat detection in AWS using Amazon Athena to Analyze Cloudtrail logs from flaws.cloud</a>

 ## Investigative Questions or queries evaluated in this lab include
 🤌 Attempts to Launch EC2 instances by a specific user ARN <br/>